gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## Discrete event simulation

-"Time" needs a unit
+"Time" needs a unit.
-In gem5, we use a unit called "Tick"
+In gem5, we use a unit called "Tick".

-Need to convert a simulation "tick" to user-understandable time E.g., seconds
+Need to convert a simulation "tick" to user-understandable time, e.g. seconds.

-This is the global simulation tick rate
+This is the global simulation tick rate.
-Usually this is 1 ps per tick or $10^{12}$ ticks per second
+Usually this is 1 ps per tick or $10^{12}$ ticks per second.

 ---
 <!-- _class: code-60-percent -->